ohhNFT/fund/README.md

 # OhhNFT Kickstarter Spec

+Copyright © 2024 OhhNFT — All Rights Reserved

 **kickstarter** is a Stargaze smart contract that helps new projects and communities raise money in exchange for early perks, future tokens and virtually anything else.

 ## Campaigns